-478 6.
-Summary and conclusions
+6. Summary and conclusions

 AMIP runs from the CMIP3 and CMIP5 ensembles provide one standard by which we can judge the ability of the CGCMs' atmospheric components to reproduce dynamic feedback processes that lead to remote seasonal precipitation anomalies.
-We focus on standard teleconnection patterns associated with the ENSO Niño 3.4 index.
+We focus on standard teleconnection patterns associated with the ENSO Niño-3.4 index.
 Comparisons among the ensemble of models and with the observations are made using precipitation teleconnection patterns for the DJF for the years 1979-2005.
-The spatial patterns and amplitudes of these teleconnections are analyzed in several regions with robust ENSO feedbacks, including the

-486 eastern tropical Pacific, the "horseshoe" region in the western tropical Pacific, a southern 487 section of N. America, and equatorial S. America.
+The spatial patterns and amplitudes of these teleconnections are analyzed in several regions with robust ENSO feedbacks, including the eastern tropical Pacific, the "horseshoe" region in the western tropical Pacific, a southern section of North America, and equatorial South America.

 Teleconnection patterns are examined using three methods: linear regression, Spearman's rank correlation, and compositing techniques (not shown), all with similar results.
-The rank correlation method provides an alternative significance test, which is useful in narrowing some of the questions that arise for regions of low amplitude signal.
+The rank correlation method provides an alternative significance test, which is useful in narrowing some of the questions that arise for regions of low-amplitude signal.
 Teleconnection patterns defined with linear regression are useful for questions that involve the amplitude of the signal; as such, we focus on results from the linear regression.

-How well the models perform at reproducing the observed teleconnection patterns 494 (amplitudes and spatial patterns) depends strongly on the quantity for which they are 495 assessed.
-In standard measures of spatial correlation, taken over the regions outlined above, 496 497 the CMIP3 and CMIP5 AMIP models exhibit strong regional disagreement with one another and with observations.
-Comparing patterns visually, this is associated with regions of strong 498 precipitation change varying substantially from model to model and with respect to 499 500 observations, vielding low spatial correlations between modeled and observed teleconnection patterns (average correlation coefficients on the order of 0.40 in the defined regions).
-501 The MMEM performs marginally better than most individual models in spatial correlation 502 measures, largely because the regions of strongest and varying change have been smoothed.
-503 However, the MMEM systematically underestimate amplitude measures of the regional 504 precipitation response by 30-40%, typically falling more than one standard deviation below 505 506 the central tendency of the 15-model ensemble.
-This underestimation is again associated 507 with regional disagreement among ensemble members, a well-documented artifact in 508 precipitation studies of GCM ensembles (e.g., N06; Räisänen 2007; Knutti et al. 2010; Neelin 509 et al. 2010; Schaller et al. 2011).
+How well the models perform at reproducing the observed teleconnection patterns (amplitudes and spatial patterns) depends strongly on the quantity for which they are assessed.
+In standard measures of spatial correlation, taken over the regions outlined above, the CMIP3 and CMIP5 AMIP models exhibit strong regional disagreement with one another and with observations.
+Comparing patterns visually, this is associated with regions of strong precipitation change varying substantially from model to model and with respect to observations, yielding low spatial correlations between modeled and observed teleconnection patterns (average correlation coefficients on the order of 0.40 in the defined regions).

+The MMEM performs marginally better than most individual models in spatial correlation measures, largely because the regions of strongest and varying change have been smoothed.
+However, the MMEM systematically underestimates amplitude measures of the regional precipitation response by 30%-40%, typically falling more than one standard deviation below the central tendency of the 15-model ensemble.
+This underestimation is again associated with regional disagreement among ensemble members, a well-documented artifact in precipitation studies of GCM ensembles (e.g., N06; Räisänen 2007; Knutti et al. 2010; Neelin et al. 2010; Schaller et al. 2011).
 The average of individual CMIP5 AMIP amplitudes, by contrast, is an accurate predictor for the observations in all regions but the central ENSO region, where models overestimate the precipitation response.
-Sizeable internal variability of precipitation teleconnections is also shown to exist within each model, though it does not dominate the intermodel spread.
+Sizeable internal variability of precipitation teleconnections is also shown to exist within each model, although it does not dominate the intermodel spread.

 One thing underlined by the low spatial correlations in individual models is that even in AMIP experiments, where only the atmospheric components of CGCMs are being compared, simulation of ENSO teleconnections is fairly challenging for the models.
 While coupled models will have additional feedbacks, the AMIP experiments provide a first line of assessment.
-Furthermore, because we can compare AMIP simulations to observations, we can assess how the model simulations fare under other metrics commonly used in assessment of ensemble patterns and intermodel agreement
+Furthermore, because we can compare AMIP simulations to observations, we can assess how the model simulations fare under other metrics commonly used in assessment of ensemble patterns and intermodel agreement.